 You might find that you're dressed a little formally for the office.
 If you come into your interview wearing a suit, but you see none of the other employees are, that's alright!
 It's much better to show up overdressed for the first than to show up in a t-shirt and never land the job.

-You’ve already won the company over with your resume and cover letter, and now they want to see if the professionalism translates face-to-face.
-As long as you are respectful, prepared to answer questions, and look and feel comfortable in your clothes, then you’ve already taken the first step to nailing your interview.
+You've already won the company over with your resume and cover letter, and now they want to see if the professionalism translates face-to-face.
+As long as you are respectful, prepared to ask the hiring manager questions, and look and feel comfortable in your clothes, then you've already taken the first step to nailing your interview.

 Click on the following link for more interview advice.